-Ohio follows what is known as the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) which sets standards for when a state may and may not decide a child relocation action crossing state boundaries.
+Ohio follows what is known as the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which sets standards for when a state may and may not decide a child relocation action crossing state boundaries.
 In Ohio, information about the UCCJEA is found in ORC 3127.15.
-The state has the jurisdiction to make the initial determination in a child custody proceeding and to determine which state’s family court will handle jurisdiction and enforcement of custody.
+The state has the jurisdiction to make the initial determination in a child custody proceeding and determine which state’s family court will handle jurisdiction and enforcement of custody.

 Do I Need A Lawyer in a Child Relocation Case?

 Judges are given significant discretion when deciding what will be in a child’s best interests.
 For this reason, it is critical to have the representation of an attorney who knows the laws concerning child custody and relocation and how the courts operate.